-But such a drastic measure can only be adopted for a short period as it is likely to antagonise both workers and industrialists.
+Another important measure is to adopt a rational wage and income policy.
+Under hyperinflation, there is a industrialists.
 Therefore, the best course is to link increase in wages to increase in productivity.
 This will have a dual effect.
 It will control wages and at the same time increase productivity, and hence raise production of goods in the economy.